helviojunior/knowsmore/README.md

 knowsmore --bloodhound --sync 10.10.10.10:7687 -d neo4j -u neo4j -p 12345678
 ```

-**Note:** The KnowsMore implementation od bloodhount-importer was inpired from [Fox-It BloodHound Import](https://github.com/fox-it/bloodhound-import) implementation.
+**Note:** The KnowsMore implementation of bloodhount-importer was inpired from [Fox-It BloodHound Import](https://github.com/fox-it/bloodhound-import) implementation.
 We implemented several changes to save all data in KnowsMore SQLite database and after that do an incremental sync to Neo4J database.
-With this strategy we have several benefits such as at least 10x faster tham original BloodHound User interface.
+With this strategy we have several benefits such as at least 10x faster them original BloodHound User interface.

 ## Importing NTDS file